Basingstoke: Demography

-Amongst the working population, 64.2 per cent travelled less than 10 km to work.
-The biggest percentage of employees, 17.67 per cent, worked in real estate, renting and business activities.
+Amongst the working population, 64.2% travelled less than 10 km to work.
+The biggest percentage of employees, 17.67%, worked in real estate, renting and business activities.

 Governance

 Basingstoke is part of a two-tier local government structure and returns county councillors to Hampshire County Council.
 It is the third largest settlement in the ceremonial county, but when the cities of Southampton and Portsmouth attained unitary authority status in 1998, Basingstoke became the largest settlement in the county administered by the county council.

 Basingstoke and Deane Borough Council is the lower-tier local authority for the town, and has its offices in the town centre.
-Elections to the council take place in 3 out of every 4 years.
+Elections to the council take place in three out of every four years.

-Under the town twinning scheme, the local council have twinned Basingstoke with Alençon in France, Braine-l'Alleud in Belgium, and Euskirchen in Germany.
+Under the town twinning scheme, the local council have twinned Basingstoke with Alençon in France, Braine-l'Alleud in Belgium and Euskirchen in Germany.

 Facilities

 The Top of Town is the historic heart of Basingstoke, housing the Willis Museum in the former Town Hall building (rebuilt 1832) as well as several locally run shops and the market place.

-Basingstoke is home to two theatrical organisations: the Haymarket, which is situated in the former Corn Exchange, and The Anvil, which is near the railway station.
+Basingstoke is home to two theatrical organisations: the Haymarket, which is situated in the former Corn Exchange, and The Anvil, which is near to the railway station.

 The Willis Museum was founded and directed by Alderman George W. Willis, a local clocksmith, who served as Mayor of Basingstoke in 1923–24.
 Willis established the museum in 1931 with much public support, and built its holdings up into a major collection on local history, with a particularly extensive collection of prehistoric implements and of antique clocks and watches.
 His association with the expanding museum continued for forty years.
-The museum's central location today is where, once upon a time, Jane Austen and her sister used to go to dances, and a statue of Jane Austen was installed outside the museum in 2017, on the 200th anniversary of her death.
+The museum's central location today is where Jane Austen and her sister used to go to dances; a statue of Jane Austen was installed outside the museum in 2017, on the 200th anniversary of her death.
 Although ostensibly set in Hertford, Austen's novel Pride and Prejudice, written in 1797, is thought to have been based on her view of Basingstoke society two centuries ago.

 The major shopping area is Festival Place, which opened in October 2002.
-Festival Place gave a huge boost to the town centre, transforming and replacing what was the former The Walks Shopping Centre and the New Market Square.
+Festival Place gave a huge boost to the town centre, transforming and replacing what was the former The Walks shopping centre and the New Market Square.
 Aside from a wide range of shops, there is also a range of cafés and restaurants as well as a large multiscreen Vue cinema (formerly Ster Century from Festival Place's opening until their takeover in 2005; the pre-existing Vue in the Leisure Park was sold to Odeon).